tharuka-pavith/text-to-image-bot/README.md

    AUTH_PROVIDER_X509_CERT_URL=<replace with original value>
    CLIENT_X509_CERT_URL=<replace with original value>
    UNIVERSE_DOMAIN=<replace with original value>
+   HUGGINGFACEHUB_API_TOKEN=<replace with original value>
    ```
    You can get `OPENAI_API_KEY` from openAI's website.
-Other secret keys are for the Firebase configuration.
+Other secret keys are for the configuration of Firebase and Hugging Face.

 **Usage:**